learnwithus/DTES-nuxt/content/learn/sections/section-5/question-2.md

 ---
-question: What changes would you recommend making in your workplace to address institutional stigma?
+question: What changes would you recommend in your workplace to address institutional stigma?
 What could you personally do?
 type: free-text
 answers: An Answer

 ---
 <!--- This is where question-level feedback goes -->
-A great answer / peice of feedback
+Reflect on how you might intergrate these ideas into your work.